BushLife - Wilderness First Aid Mistakes Hero

 Hiker drinking to stay hydrated

-In addition to proper wound care, staying hydrated and nourished in the wilderness is often overlooked.
+proper wound care, staying hydrated and nourished in the wilderness is often overlooked.
 Outdoor activities can be physically demanding, and the lack of good hydration and nutrition can exacerbate injuries and delay recovery.

 Every year, we hear tragic stories of hikers dying due to a lack of hydration, which does not have to be the case.
 Always, and I can not stress this enough – bring enough water, purifying tablets or water filters to stay safe!!!
 Inadequate hydration and nutrition can lead to fatigue, muscle weakness, and other health issues that impede your ability to provide first aid effectively.